cristianoliveira/eurotrip/bus_route_challenge/README.md

 scripts and tests inside a docker container:

 ```
-./service.sh docker-build : packages your app into a docker image
+./service.sh docker_build : packages your app into a docker image
-./service.sh docker-run   : runs your app using a docker image
+./service.sh docker_run   : runs your app using a docker image
-./service.sh docker-smoke : runs same smoke tests inside a docker container
+./service.sh docker_smoke : runs same smoke tests inside a docker container
 ```

 ### Shipping